top of page

 Will your shingle color clash with your siding?
 Look dated in 5 years?
 Age well over time?
 Affect your utility bills?
 Will your neighbors gossip about your choice behind your back?

 Your roof covers your home.
 And it can make or break its curb appeal.
-This guide helps Wisconsin homeowners choose confidently, with visual tools, real-world examples, and roofer-approved advice.
+This guide helps Wisconsin homeowners compare shingle color choices confidently, with visual tools, real-world examples, and roofer-approved advice.

-Use Digital Tools and Real Samples to Assess Color Options
+Use a Shingle Color Simulator to Assess Color Options

 The CertainTeed ColorView digital tool is where you should start when you're ready to select a color.
 It is an Augmented Reality (AR) interface where you can upload a photo of your home, then test out what different shingle color options look like.